python-control/Slycot/README.rst

 (binary) copies of LAPACK from conda-forge using the command::

 	conda install -c conda-forge lapack

+Slycot will also work with the OpenBLAS libraries.

 Note that in some cases you may need to set the LIBRARY_PATH environment variable to pick up dependencies such as -lpythonN.m (where N.m is the